ArcelorMittal Orbit

 A really interesting sculpture that is iconic when thinking about the Olympics.
 This is a large feature that stands out from a long way away.
 It is a neat site to visit.

-Matthew Harwood - a week ago
+Matthew Harwood - 4 months ago

 My visit to the ArcelorMittal Orbit in London was an unforgettable experience that truly stands out amongst the plethora of attractions the city has to offer.
 This isn't just any ordinary slide; it's a remarkable fusion of innovative architecture and adrenaline-pumping excitement.
 The slide itself is a quick 40-45 second descent, but those moments are packed with a rush that rivals any theme park water tunnel, yet in a completely unique setting.